How does good colostrum feeding practices impact long-term productivity?

 Calves have a thermal neutral zone of 59 to 77°F (15 to 25°C), and many calves are born into conditions much colder than this.
 Calves need a timely feeding of colostrum to warm them by providing energy to produce body heat.
 (Note that bottle fed colostrum should be warm but not too hot to immerse your hand in.)
 Colostrum contains unique colostral fat that initiates metabolism of brown fat stores which fuels the calf’s internal furnace for heat and energy to get up, suckle, stay warm and stay alive.

-Can producers use colostrum from their own cows, and if so, how?
+Can you use colostrum from your own cows, and if so, how?

 Herd colostrum can be used to supplement calves of other dams, but to be done right, it is a demanding process.
 Colostrum should be collected with sanitized equipment within 2 hours of birth of the calf.
 Then, it should be tested with a refractometer to measure quality; only colostrum that meets parameters consistent with high IgG/ antibody levels should be used.
 The colostrum should be cooled in small 1L or less containers, as quickly as possible since bacteria numbers double every 20 minutes.
 Then, the colostrum should be stored either in a refrigerator for no more than 48 hours or frozen for no more than a year.
 Avoid freezing and thawing repeatedly as this may reduce the quality and lifespan of colostrum.

-What should a producer look for in a colostrum product?
+What should you look for in a colostrum product?

 Examine ingredient labels carefully.
 Colostrum products can be made from various sources; however, the greatest benefits to the calf result from feeding actual colostrum rather than formulas of proteins and fats from other sources.
 Colostrum based products contain all the immune, metabolic and growth factors naturally found in maternal colostrum.